What is occupational COPD?

 - Submit Form 18.
 File Form 18 with the North Carolina Industrial Commission (NCIC) as soon as possible, but no later than 2 years after your diagnosis.
 You should know within a couple of weeks if your claim is approved.

 - Consider legal assistance.
-If your claim is denied or you want help gathering evidence to strengthen your claim, consider consulting a local Charlotte workers’ compensation attorney who can guide you through the process and help you file an appeal if necessary.
+If your claim is denied or you want help gathering evidence to strengthen your claim, consider consulting a local workers’ compensation attorney who can guide you through the process and help you file an appeal if necessary.

 By following these steps, you can avoid making small mistakes that can compromise your claim and prevent you from securing the benefits you deserve.